-- All students taking a basic academic degree at Tampere University are members of the Student Union. - The Student Union may also admit other students of Tampere University as members. - The dual model for universities and universities of applied sciences will be kept.

-- On fields where different higher education institutions already provide degrees with similar skill profiles, flexible study paths will be created to allow students to flexibly switch from one degree programme to another. - The standard of education will be raised, not lowered.
+- All students taking a basic academic degree at Tampere University are members of the Student Union in the future as well. - The dual model for universities and universities of applied sciences will be kept. - On fields where different higher education institutions already provide degrees with similar skill profiles, flexible study paths will be created to allow students to flexibly switch from one degree programme to another. - The standard of education will be raised without without compromising on quality. - The Universities Act is updated with regard to sections concerning foundation universities to safeguard university democracy and university self-government.